 When you are travelling to another country, you should always check the countries’ healthcare costs and services.
 Checking for any recent outbreaks or epidemics will also prove useful as there may be some extra precautions that you need to take.

-It is important to note that possession of an EHIC card will not always cover you for medical costs incurred whilst abroad.
-Having a travel insurance policy can also protect you from the expensive costs of ambulances, the costs if you have to stay overnight in hospital and some tests which would otherwise contribute towards a hefty medical bill, even though your EHIC card could ‘pay’ for the emergency treatment.
+Having a travel insurance policy can also protect you from the expensive costs of ambulances, the costs if you have to stay overnight in hospital and some tests which would otherwise contribute towards a hefty medical bill.

 When visiting Asia, mosquito-borne diseases are the most common ailment that travellers pick up.
 Diseases such as malaria, dengue fever and Japanese encephalitis are among the illnesses that you won’t find at home but can pick up in Asian countries.
 We recommend that you take out travel insurance for when you travel to any Asian country as you will be required to pay for treatment if you require it.
 You will also need vaccinations before travelling to Asia.
 It is best to consult your doctor at least two months before travelling to ensure you receive all jabs you need.